Jitendarkumara/TestingPurposecode/README.md

-Here's a well-rounded Achievement/Comment you can use for this CUSTOMER KPI:
+jHere's a well-rounded Achievement/Comment you can use for this CUSTOMER KPI:

 ---